komal2110/Handwritten-Digit-Classifier/README.md

 Extract the dataset in the same folder as this notebook.

-This neural network can give 99% accuracy on train images.
+This deep neural network can give 99.13% accuracy on train images and 99.12% accuracy on test images.